sbecker11/workspace-munsell/README.md

 When loading these PNG image files, make the grey background color transparent and crop each image at top and bottom to remove the title text.
 Retain the ColorChip boundaries.
 The horizontal width of each image can be trimmed to fit the existing ColorChips, but HuePage edges should not be visible.

 ## 3D model orientation and position
-1. The vvertical axis of the model always aligns with that of the viewport and viewr
+1. The vertical axis of the model always aligns with that of the viewport and viewr
 2. The tree should be positioned at a reasonable fixed distance from the ground plane
-3. Viewer can rotate the tree about its vertical axis using a horizontal slider widget located below the canvas
+3. Viewer can rotate the tree about its vertical axis using click and drag

+Removed
-4. Viewer can tilt the tree torwards or away with another slider widget
+~~4.
+Viewer can tilt the tree torwards or away with another slider widget~~
-5. Viewer can zoom in or zoom out from the tree within reasonable limits with another slider widget
+~~5.
+Viewer can zoom in or zoom out from the tree within reasonable limits with another slider widget~~

 ## Lighting
 1. The tree should cast a blurred shadow on the ground plane
 2. Subtle lighting from above, behind, left of viewer

-## HuePages and ColorChips
+## HuePage mode
-1. Viewer can use mouse to click on a 3D HuePage or select one from hz slider widget to view it as a flat image that replaces the view of the tree
+1. Viewer can click on a HuePage to view it in HuePage mode, where the HuePage replaces the view of the tree
 2. On ColorCell hover, Munsell Key value and RGB values  are displayed at the right side of the hz slider widgets
 3. On ColorCell click, the scene background is changed to match its RGB value